Embed This Data

 - FDI Inflow:

-Serbia signed a Stability and Association Agreement with the European Union in May 2008 and submitted its formal application for membership in December 2009.
+Serbia signed a Stability and Association Agreement with the European Union in 2008 and formally applied for membership in 2009.
 Accession talks were contingent on the arrest of wartime leader Ratko Mladic, who was apprehended in May 2011.
-In March 2012, the EU Council formally invited Serbia to begin the accession process after Serbia agreed to allow Kosovo to attend West Balkan regional meetings.
-Nationalist President Tomislav Nikolic, elected in May 2012, has pledged to continue down the path of Euro–Atlantic integration and membership in the World Trade Organization.
-Serbia’s economy has attracted significant foreign investment in manufacturing and services and has become far more integrated into the international economic system, but unemployment remains close to 25 percent.
+In March 2012, Serbia was invited to begin the accession process after agreeing to allow Kosovo to attend West Balkan regional meetings.
+The center-left Socialist Party of Serbia won the July 2012 parliamentary elections, and Prime Minister Ivica Dacic has pledged to continue working toward Euro–Atlantic integration and membership in the World Trade Organization.
+Serbia’s economy has attracted significant investment in manufacturing and services and has become far more integrated into the international economic system.
+However, economic growth remains sluggish, and unemployment is a significant problem.

 Corruption remains a serious concern.
 Graft and misconduct are widespread, especially in public procurement and privatization.
 The government does not have a track record of investigating and prosecuting corruption, especially in high-profile cases.
 Although reforms in the legal system have been implemented, including a review of all prosecutorial and judicial positions, independence and accountability need to be improved.

 The top individual income and corporate tax rates are 15 percent.
 (The corporate tax was increased from 10 percent to 15 percent beginning in January 2013.)
 Other taxes include a value-added tax (VAT) and a property tax.
 The overall tax burden amounts to 35.2 percent of the domestic economy.
 Public spending is 45 percent of gross domestic income.
 Government debt is about 64 percent of GDP.